firemodels/bot/Bundle/cfast/README.md

 ### build_bundle usage
 There are several options for building a bundle.
 To build a bundle without CEdit (perhaps you don't have license keys) use the -E option.
-To build using apps already build, use the -I option.
+To build using apps already built, use the -I option.
 This is mainly used when developing the script.
 To run the script automatically from the Windows task manager, use the -f option so the script won't pause and display a warning message about cloning repos.
 ```